1) We believe in the one true God, יהוה. The God of Abraham, Issac, & Jacob.

 5) We believe that Yeshua (Jesus) came into the world to fulfill the law and serve as our example.

-6) We believe that believers follow the law BECAUSE we are believers NOT in order to be saved.
+6) We believe that believers follow the law BECAUSE they are believers; NOT in order to be saved.

-7) We believe that the seven fold spirit of God is alive and well and in- dwells the believers.
+7) We believe the seven-fold spirit of God is alive and well and in-dwells the believer.

-8) We believe that all born again believers are heirs according to the promise, grafted into Israel.
+8) We believe all born-again believers are heirs according to the promise; grafted into Israel.

-9) We believe that the 7th day Sabbath is a sign between God and His people and should be observed.
+9) We believe the 7th-day Sabbath is a sign between God and His people and should be observed.

 11) We believe in the local assembly and that all believers should be active in one.